GioF71/squeezelite-docker/README.md

 release|ubuntu-focal|ubuntu:focal|1.8|Ubuntu Repositories|ubuntu-focal, squeezelite-1.8-ubuntu-focal*

 Please note that the [main](https://github.com/GioF71/squeezelite-docker) branch is currently the same as the [release/stable](https://github.com/GioF71/squeezelite-docker/tree/release/stable) branch.
 This might change in the future.
-I am currently using debian buster as the base image because I am experiencing high cpu usage with debian bullseye base images.
-Not so with the debian bullseye image along with the squeelite binary from source.
+I am currently using `debian:buster` as the base image because I am experiencing high cpu usage on the Raspberry Pi 3b (Raspbian OS Buster being the host o.s.) with `debian:bullseye` based images.
+Not so with the `debian-bullseye` image along with the squeelite binary from SourceForge.
-So this is why "latest" is currently same as "sourceforge-bullseye" and "stable" is same as "buster".
+So this is why `latest` is currently same as `sourceforge-bullseye` and `stable` is same as `buster`.